Aleksandra Unkovskaya: Biography

-Married Life
+Married life

-In 1880, her husband retired his military career with the rank of captain lieutenant, and they moved to the city of Penza, where they pursued their music careers.
-From 1887 to 1890 he sang at the St. Petersburg Mariinsky Theater, and then organized a musical/drama troupe the "Association of Opera Artists" which toured the cities of the Volga region, the center and south of Russia.

-The conductor of the opera performances was no other than his wife Aleksandra Vasilievna Zakharyina-Unkovskaya.
-The Opera programs included the best works of the classical repertoire of the time: A Life for the Tsar, Ivan Susanin, Mermaid, Eugene Onegin, The Queen of Spades, The Demon, Faust, Il Trovatore, Aida, "Pagliacci", "Masquerade Ball", "Lohengrin".
-N. V. Unkovsky himself successfully sang the parts of the Demon and Amonasro (opera "Aida").
+In 1880, her husband retired from his military career with the rank of captain lieutenant, and they moved to the city of Penza, where they pursued their music careers.
+From 1887 to 1890, he sang at the St. Petersburg Mariinsky Theatre, and then organized a musical and drama troupe, the "Association of Opera Artists," which toured cities in the Volga region and central and southern Russia.
+The conductor of the opera performances was his wife Aleksandra Vasilievna Zakharyina-Unkovskaya.
+The company's repertoire included Eugene Onegin, The Queen of Spades, The Demon, Faust, Il trovatore, Aida, Pagliacci, Un ballo in maschera, and Lohengrin.
+N. V. Unkovsky sang the roles of the Demon and Amonasro in Aida.

-In the seasons of 1893/94 and 1898, the Unkovsky troupe performed in Kaluga (100 miles SW of Moscow) where they decided to settle.
-In Kaluga, Aleksandra Vasilievna became active as a violin and a vocal teacher at the private school of F.M.
-Shakhmagonov.
-After the death of her famous operatic husband in the summer of 1904, Aleksandra Vasilievna, now a widow, worked on issues of synesthesia of sound and color, interpreted in a mystical way.
-She was born with this gift and devoted herself to teaching it from late 19th century.
-Sound-to-color synesthesia or Chromesthesia is a type of synesthesia in which sound involuntarily evokes an experience of color, shape and movement.
-Individuals with synesthesia (sound-color) are consciously aware of this in daily life.
+In the seasons of 1893, 1894, and 1898, the Unkovsky troupe performed in Kaluga (100 miles southwest of Moscow) where they decided to settle.
+In Kaluga, Aleksandra Vasilievna became active as a violin and vocal teacher at the private school of F. M. Shakhmagonov.
+After the death of her famous operatic husband in the summer of 1904, Aleksandra Vasilievna focused on the synesthesia of sound and colour, which she interpreted in mystical terms.
+She had been aware of this ability from an early age and had devoted herself to teaching it since the late 19th century.
+This phenomenon, known as chromesthesia, involves the involuntary experience of colour, shape, and movement in response to sound.